furiouscollective/gridforms/README.md

 - Introduce a sass file to style error/help messages
 - Introduce another sass file that can style the various field types (debatable)

-If you have ideas on how to improve Gridforms or if you want to contribute to this repo, shoot me an email at [contact@kumailht.com](mailto:contact@kumailht.com).
+If you have ideas on how to improve Gridforms or if you want to contribute to this repo, shoot us an email at [support@formkeep.com](mailto:support@formkeep.com).